-The Mealthy CrispLid is here, now with 5 dehydrate settings and a deeper basket!
+The newest Mealthy CrispLid is here, now with 5 dehydrate settings and a deeper basket!
 This awesome little appliance sits on top of your pressure cooker’s stainless steel pot to brown, crisp, or air-fry the food inside.
 Even better, the same lid works with both 6-quart and 8-quart pressure cookers!
 ORDER USING THIS EXCLUSIVE LINK TO SUPPORT PRESSURE COOKING TODAY!

 People are right to be excited—I’ve never seen a pressure cooking accessory quite like this before!
 The CrispLid consists of a heating element and fan attached to a glass lid.
 You use the handle to place the CrispLid directly on top of any 6-quart or 8-quart stainless steel pressure cooking pot.

 Seriously, ANY BRAND with a stainless steel inner pot—including any Instant Pot model, Power Quick Pot, and Pampered Chef’s Quick Cooker.
 (Sorry Power Pressure Cooker XL users—your nonstick pot just won’t work with this.)

 The CrispLid is now available on the Mealthy website.
 I have an exclusive affiliate link that will let you order it through Mealthy’s website.
 Right now it is priced at $49.99 with free shipping for the summer.

 When will the Crisp Lid be available?